-The National Tribal Air Association invites you to participate in a baseline needs assessment of Tribal air quality needs, issues, and priorities.
-All Tribes are encouraged to submit their survey.
+The National Tribal Air Association invites all Tribes to participate in a baseline needs assessment of Tribal air quality needs, issues and priorities.
 FREQUENTLY ASKED QUESTIONS:

 - 1. What's the Purpose of the Survey?
 The information you provide will enable NTAA to comprehensively describe Tribal ambient and indoor air quality needs.
 This information will then be used to identify the range of Tribal air quality needs and priorities and build Tribal air quality management capacity. - 2.
 Is it Voluntary?
 Yes!
 Your participation in this survey is voluntary and you are free to decline to answer any question you do not wish to answer. - 3.
 How Long Will It Take?
-The survey will take between 15 20 minutes to complete. - 4.
-Is There an Incentive?
+The survey will take between 15 20 minutes to complete.

+- 4. Is There an Incentive?
 Actually yes!
 The first 50 respondents to submit a completed survey will receive a \$10 Starbucks or \$10 Amazon gift card.
 (This is made possible through the donation of an NTAA non-profit partner, not federal funds.) - 5.
 What if My Internet is Connection is Poor?
 We are happy to conduct the survey with you by telephone.
 If you would like to take the survey by phone, please email Sydney Janssen at sjanssen@thhnw.org to set up a time, or call 800-717-2118, Ext.
 105 - 6.
 What if I am Not Familiar to Air Quality?
 If you would like to familiarize yourself with air quality funding sources and concepts mentioned in the survey, please review the glossary PDF. - 7.
 When Does the Survey Close?
-The survey closes on Friday, October 29th at 5:00pm Pacific Standard Time.
+The deadline extended to Friday, December 31, at 5:00pm PST.

 TO BEGIN THE SURVEY, CLICK HERE.
-(If the link does not automatically open, please cut and paste this link into your browser: https://survey.alchemer.com/s3/6420470/NTAA-Baseline-Needs-Assessment).
-You can also find the survey on NTAA's website here.
+(If the link does not automatically open, please cut and paste this link into your browser: https://survey.alchemer.com/s3/6420470/NTAA-Baseline-Needs-Assessment)